KYLEKHAI/fordward/README.md

 # Fordward

-Welcome to Forward App, a modern Flutter application designed to provide a seamless and intuitive user experience.
-This project leverages the powerful capabilities of Flutter to deliver a cross-platform application that runs smoothly on both Android and iOS devices.

-## Getting Started

-To get started with Forward App, ensure you have Flutter installed on your machine.
-For detailed instructions, refer to the [Flutter installation guide](https://docs.flutter.dev/get-started/install).
+<strong>Fordward</strong> is a mobile application to help track and plan out EVs based on vehicle models designed by <strong>Ford</strong>.
+While taking a drive, this app allows you to locate nearby charging stations, monitor battery life, enjoy group listening with friends and much more!

+Take a leap forward with <strong>Fordward!</strong>

-### Prerequisites
+## Prerequisites

+- Ensure Flutter is installed on your machine
 - Flutter SDK
 - Dart SDK
-- Android Studio or Visual Studio Code
+- Visual Studio Code or Andorid Studio
-- An IDE or editor that supports Flutter development

-### Installation
+## Installation

 Clone the repository to your local machine: